 Here are a few tried and tested ways you can maximize report performance.
 Bottom line: make sure your report is only looking at the data it needs to look at.
-For more detailed information, see "Build a New Report" in the Salesforce Help.
+For more detailed information, see Build a New Report.

 If your reports still take more than 10 minutes to complete after you've tried these tips, it's time to contact Salesforce support.